openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/09_data_exploration.rst

 Through this feature, you could figure out dataset property.
 You could check the visualization result of exploration using `Visualizer`.

-More detailed descriptions about explorer are given by :ref:`Explore` The Python example for the usage of explorer is described in `here <https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/07_data_explorer.ipynb>`_.
+More detailed descriptions about explorer are given by :ref:`Explore` The Python example for the usage of explorer is described in [here](https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/07_data_explorer.ipynb).

 .. tab-set::